olekaspt/Lab03/README.md

 5. When the player cannot place any more cards in their stack and they have 6 cards in their hand, they must discard 1 card to the bottom of the community pile and then player  goes.
 6. A player may choose to discard all of their cards to the bottom of the community pile and start with 5 new cards at the beginning of their turn.
 This action ends their turn without them getting a chance to draw a 6th card or discard any cards to their stack.
 7. The game is played with a standard playing card deck (Ace = 1, Jack = 11, Queen =12, King = 13).
 The suits are not important for the purposes of determining rule 3 (i.e. a 4 of any suit can go on top of a 3 of any suit).
+8. The Game ends when someone has a stack with 13 cards in it.

 ## Task 2  Create a Unit Test library to test the classes you implemented.
-Write and have pass at least 3 tests per class (3 classes, so so min of 9 UnitTests).
+Write and have pass at least 3 tests per class (3 classes, so so min of 9 UnitTests) per implementation.
 These tests do not have to be super complicated, but this is where you want to think about your corner cases.

 Complete this before moving on to task 3.